richyjackson/richyjackson.github.io/exam/warehouses.md

       - An idle cluster shuts down after a sustained period of low load
       - Reacts quickly — spins up clusters aggressively
    - **Economy**<br>
-   Priority: Conserve credits, favour cost over performance<br>
+   Priority: Favour cost over performance<br>
       - A new cluster only starts if Snowflake estimates there is at least 6 minutes of work to justify it
       - An idle cluster shuts down if Snowflake estimates it has less than 6 minutes of work remaining
       - More tolerant of short queuing — won’t spin up a cluster for a brief spike